Google Search Results Explained

 Adwords uses a bidding system to determine how much your ads will cost.
 Using appropriate keywords and good ad copy will decrease your cost per bid.
 Careful research is critical to a successful campaign.

-The Red section are Google Organic search results.
+The Red section is Google Organic search results.
 The people using Google to search for things almost never go past the first page.
-In fact 98% of Google users do not go past the first page.
+In fact, 98% of Google users do not go past the first page.
 While it’s impossible to rank for every keyword for most businesses you can rank for your most popular keywords.

 The Green section is a map which places a peg with a letter in it.
 The peg references a Google Business listing from a list similar to the one above.
 Having an accurate listing is very important to your clients.
 Potential clients do not like to be inconvenienced and will likely go elsewhere if you’re not where Google thinks you are.

-Hopefully that clears up any confusion for those of you using Google.
-If you have any questions, or want to move your business up on Google feel free to contact me or call 203-806-0736.
+Hopefully, that clears up any confusion for those of you using Google.
+If you have any questions or want to move your business up on Google feel free to call 203-806-0736.

 Have any feedback?
 I’d love to hear it.